EduShareOntario/meteor-easy-search/UPGRADE-2.0.md

 ## ElasticSearch

-* Not part of core anymore, add `easysearch:elasticsearch` to use
+* Not part of core anymore, add `edushareontario:easysearch-elasticsearch` to use
 * `body` configuration to change ES body
 * ElasticSearch client reachable through `index.config.elasticSearchClient`

 ## Autosuggest

-* Not part of core anymore, add `easysearch:autossugest` to use
+* Not part of core anymore, add `edushareontario:easysearch-autossugest` to use
 * Uses now `jeremy:selectize` for display logic

 There are a lot of new features too, feel free to [check them out](http://matteodem.github.io/meteor-easy-search/).